afonsojramos/afonsojramos/README.md

 ### 📍 Currently working as an Junior Software Enginner at <a href="https://www.hostelworld.com/pt/" style="color: #f25621">Hostelworld</a>

-> Open-Source & competitive programming enthusiast, music lover & concerts front-liner, beer afficionado, peripatetic by nature.
+_Open-Source & competitive programming enthusiast, music lover & concerts front-liner, beer afficionado, peripatetic by nature._

+_I ❤️ to learn on a daily basis, to face new challenges and to contribute to open-source.
+Github is a playground for my experiments._

 ---

-A little more about me... with npm installed, just type
+A little more about me... with npm installed, just type the following on a console:

 ```
 npx afonsojramos